LogoSymbolDb

 🌍 International Common Symbols

 $ is called the "Dollar Symbol" or "Peso Symbol".
 It is the most widely used currency symbol globally, representing currencies such as the US Dollar, Canadian Dollar, and Mexican Peso.
+The corresponding currency code is USD.
 Its Unicode is U+0024, the LaTeX command is \$, and the HTML entity is $.

 ¢ is called the "Cent Symbol".
 It represents the subunit of many currencies, equivalent to one hundredth of a dollar or other base units.
+The corresponding currency code is USD (subunit).
 Its Unicode is U+00A2, the LaTeX command is \cent, and the HTML entity is ¢.

 £ is called the "Pound Sterling Symbol".
 It represents the British Pound, one of the world's oldest currencies still in use.
+The corresponding currency code is GBP.
 Its Unicode is U+00A3, the LaTeX command is \pounds, and the HTML entity is £.

 is called the "Euro Symbol".
 It represents the Euro, the official currency of the European Union and used by 20 of its member states.
+The corresponding currency code is EUR.
 Its Unicode is U+20AC, the LaTeX command is \euro, and the HTML entity is €.

 is called the "Bitcoin Symbol".
 It represents Bitcoin, the first and most widely recognized decentralized cryptocurrency.
+The corresponding currency code is BTC.
 Its Unicode is U+20BF, the LaTeX command is \bitcoin, and the HTML entity is ₿.

 ֏ is called the "Armenian Dram Symbol".
 It represents the Dram, the official currency of Armenia.
+The corresponding currency code is AMD.
 Its Unicode is U+058F, and the HTML entity is ֏.

 is called the "Georgian Lari Symbol".
 It represents the Lari, the official currency of Georgia.
+The corresponding currency code is GEL.
 Its Unicode is U+20BE, and the HTML entity is ₾.

 is called the "Azerbaijani Manat Symbol".
 It represents the Manat, the official currency of Azerbaijan.
+The corresponding currency code is AZN.
 Its Unicode is U+20BC, and the HTML entity is ₼.

 🇪🇺 European Currencies